 The New Testament mentions a wide variety of leaders in the church: apostles, prophets, evangelists, pastors, teachers, bishops, elders and deacons.
 What are these offices?
 Are they commanded for the church today?
 Let’s examine the evidence, starting with the titles given in Ephesians 4:11: “Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers.”

 Jesus used the word in a general sense when he said that a “messenger” is not greater than the one who sends him (John 13:16).
 Similarly, Paul referred to some apostles whose names were not given; the NIV calls them “representatives” (2 Corinthians 8:23).
-That was the general function of an apostolos.
+The general function of an apostolos was to represent someone else.
 When Paul called Epaphroditus an apostolos, he may have meant that Epaphroditus was a messenger of the church at Philippi (Philippians 2:25).

 The disciples and Paul used the term apostolos as the name of their leadership office in the church (Acts 15:23; Romans 11:13; Galatians 1:1; etc.).
 Authority came with the sending — a messenger sent by Jesus Christ had an authoritative understanding of that message.